 Once you are on the details page on our platform of the specific SIM you want to test:

-2. Swap the SIM with the one you want to test. (see where SIM is located)
+Swap the SIM with the one you want to test.

-4. When it is completed, look at the network-log and live-monitor tabs of the SIM.
+When it is completed, look at the Network Logs and Traffic Monitor tabs of the SIM.

 What to look for:

-Are some packets visible on the live monitor?
+Are some packets visible on the Traffic Monitor?